 Skip These Singapore Food ‘Classics’ — Here’s Where to Actually Eat

-If I see one more tourist photographing a $28 chili crab at a Marina Bay Sands satellite restaurant instead of eating the real thing for $12 in Chinatown, I’m going to lose it.
+If I see one more tourist paying $28 for chili crab at Marina Bay Sands when they could get the real deal for $12 in Chinatown, I’ll scream.

 1. Marina Bay Sands Restaurant Row (Basically All of It)